tranqulity21/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display files that contain the pattern root frm file /etc/passwd
+display the number of lines that contain the pattern bin in the file /etc/passwd